-Exposure: Lives at Sea is a brand new photography exhibition at the National Maritime Museum, exploring what life is really like for those who work at sea today.
+Exposure: Lives at Sea is a photography exhibition at the National Maritime Museum exploring what life is really like for those who work at sea today.

 Through a series of photographs taken by those working in the maritime industry, the exhibition shines a light on this often forgotten but integral work.

 We rely on our oceans for food, ecosystem services, energy and transportation, yet it is a world rarely seen.
-Bringing together photography taken around the world, from the reefs of Mexico to the isolation of Antarctica, this new exhibition shows us the myriad ways life can be spent at sea.
+Bringing together photography taken around the world, from the reefs of Mexico to the isolation of Antarctica, the exhibition shows us the myriad ways life can be spent at sea.

 Chief engineer and photographer Cezar Gabriel has worked at sea for over 20 years, living on remote oil tankers.
 He began taking photos of life on board to raise awareness of the physical and mental challenges faced by seafarers.

 Dr Jennifer Adler is a conservation photographer and underwater journalist, who dives deep into an unchartered world beneath the surface to communicate conservation and science.